 Make-up Gain: Compensates for any gain lost in compression.
 For serious rock stars, note the output goes to 11!

 Why it’s Different: The Daking Comp IIT is a complex design that employs a unique method of gain reduction using a VCA like a FET.
 This maintains the unique Daking sound of our legacy compressors.
 Unlike most VCA designs, ours uses feedback gain reduction, a peak detector and an all-discrete Class A follower.
-The Jensen transformers add some subtle analog color.
+The Cinemag transformers add some subtle analog color.

 The outboard power supply makes sure this unit is quiet and usable around the world on any voltage.
 Switches are illuminated, making it easy to see what’s “on” in a dark room.
 The rear panel offers XLR inputs and XLR/¼” TRS outputs.